Kuwait court ruling may threaten economic recovery

-KUWAIT (Reuters) - A ruling by Kuwait’s top court next month could end a period of relative political stability, jeopardizing government plans to push ahead with long-delayed economic projects.
+KUWAIT, May 15 (Reuters) - A ruling by Kuwait’s top court next month could end a period of relative political stability, jeopardising government plans to push ahead with long-delayed economic projects.

 One of the world’s richest countries per capita, Kuwait has struggled for years to get big infrastructure projects off the ground because of bureaucratic red tape and political turmoil.
 A parliamentary election in December was the fifth in six years.